swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
-## Say we discovered that the scale weighs one Kg light:
+## Say we discovered that the scale weighs two Kg light:
 cats$weight + 2
 ~~~
 {: .r}